Teaching Philosophy in Slovakia

 St. Augustine and Politics

-: The goal of the seminar is to become familiar with the basic understanding of the relation between Christian ethics and politics in the writings of st. Augustine.
+Goal: The goal of the seminar is to become familiar with the basic understanding of the relation between Christian ethics and politics in the writings of st. Augustine.

 Literature: